-- to enhance self- esteem - to promote a positive learning culture through good behaviour and enhance the educational outcomes for all of our children - the children to leave our school understanding the impact their behaviour has on themselves and others - our children to respect themselves, others and their environment both in school and the wider community.
+- a positive school culture where children show positive, pro social behaviours in and out of lessons; - to enhance self- esteem so children are confident emotionally, socially and academically; - to ensure all children have a positive learning environment where they make progress and experience success; - the children to be responsible for their actions and choices and leave our school understanding the impact their behaviour has on themselves and others; - our children to respect themselves, others and their environment both in school and the wider community.
 All aspects of this policy apply equally to everyone in the school community regardless of gender, belief or ethnicity.